-In patients with high-risk features who do not have palpable lymph nodes, bilateral lymphadenectomy is generally performed, because it is not possible to predict the laterality of inguinal nodal metastasis based on the location of the tumor on the penis.
-Similarly, in patients who have a unilateral palpable node, about 30% will have contralateral positive nodes that are not palpable.121 Therefore, bilateral lymphadenectomy should be considered the standard of care in patients undergoing immediate ILND for high-risk penile tumors or because of palpable nodes.
-When there is a delayed (>1 year after treatment of the primary penile tumor) inguinal recurrence of cancer, it is usually unilateral, and some authors have suggested that ipsilateral ILND is adequate while others have advocated for bilateral ILND in this circumstance.5 node have a risk of pelvic nodal involvement of less than 5% as reported by the Netherlands Cancer Institute.122 The presence of cancer within the PLN is associated with a very poor 5-year survival rate that is typically less than 10%.
-Based on these prior reports, pelvic lymphadenectomy (resection of external iliac, internal iliac, and obturator lymph nodes) is recommended in patients with 3 or more positive ILNs and in the clinical context of high-grade cancer within the ILN pathologic specimen.
-Pelvic lymph node dissection (PLND) can be conducted during the same operative session as the ILND if the intraoperative frozen section is positive in 3 or more of the inguinal nodes (raising the importance of obtaining a lymph node count intraoperatively) or in a delayed staged fashion based on the pathologic features of the ILND specimen.^{123,124}
+In patients with intermediate- or high-risk features who do not have palpable lymph nodes, bilateral lymphadenectomy is generally performed, because it is not possible to predict the laterality of inguinal nodal metastasis based on the location of the tumor on the penis.

+Similarly, in patients who have a unilateral palpable node, approximately 30% will have contralateral positive nodes that are not palpable.
+Therefore, bilateral lymphadenectomy is recommended in patients undergoing immediate ILND for high-risk penile tumors or because of palpable nodes.
+When there is a delayed (>1 year after treatment of the primary penile tumor) inguinal recurrence of cancer, it is usually unilateral, and some authors have suggested that ipsilateral ILND is adequate while others have advocated for bilateral ILND in this circumstance.
+5